WinzarH/LikertMakeR/README.md

 The package is intended for:

-  1. "reproducing" or "reverse-engineering" rating-scale data for further analysis and visualisation when only summary statistics have been reported,
+  1. "Reproducing" or "Reverse-engineering" rating-scale data for further analysis and visualisation when only summary statistics have been reported,

-  2. teaching.
+  2. Teaching.
 Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, _etc._ ...